Franklin098/redux-expert-course/readme.md

 ----
 # Designing a Redux Store

-> Go to src/using-reduxtoolkit/  to see a complete example with ReduxToolkit, Memoization, Middlewares and Selectors
+> Go to src/using-reduxtoolkit/  to see a complete example with ReduxToolkit, Memoization, Middlewares, Cache, Selectors

 ## Redux State vs Local State